Gradual C0: Symbolic Execution for Gradual Verification

-We also evaluate \gco's adherence to a pay-as-you-go cost model with a first of its kind empirical evaluation of a gradual verifier.
-Emulating \citet{takikawa16}'s performance lattice method, we explore the performance characteristics for partial specifications of four data structures.
-Though imprecision introduces unavoidable run-time checks, gradual verification decreases run-time overhead by an average of 50-75\% compared to dynamic verification and thus \citet{wise2020gradual}'s approach.
+Work on gradual typing performance has shown that minimizing the insertion of dynamic checks does not trivially correlate with overall execution performance; the nature of the inserted checks (such as higher-order function wrappers) as well as their location in the overall execution flow of a program can have drastic and hard-to-predict consequences~\cite{takikawa16,10.1145/3276503,camporaAl:icfp2018}.
+Therefore, our validation of \gco aims to empirically evaluate the relationship between minimizing check insertion and observed run-time performance in gradual verification.
+We evaluate the performance of \gco by adapting \citet{takikawa16}'s performance lattice method to gradual verification, exploring the performance characteristics for partial specifications of four common data structures.
+This method models the gradual verification process as a series of steps of partial specifications from an unspecified program (containing all $\qm$s) to a statically verifiable specification (not containing any $\qm$s) where, at each step, an atomic conjunct is added to the current, partial specification.
+Statically, we observe that as more specifications are added, more verification conditions can be statically discharged.
+Though imprecision introduces unavoidable run-time checks, gradual verification decreases run-time overhead by an average of 11-34\% compared to dynamic verification (and thus \citet{wise2020gradual}'s approach).
 Sources of run-time overhead correspond to the predictions made in prior work, and our study shows that the gradual guarantee holds empirically for our tool across thousands of sampled imprecise specifications.